-She is a PhD candidate in English Literature at the University of Wisconsin-Madison, specializing in performance studies and visual cultures.
-Her current research project, CONCEPTUAL THEATRE: Race, Gender, and Dematerialization, explores the political potential of thought experiments in African American avant-garde closet drama and feminist performance art.
+Katie is a PhD candidate in English Literature at the University of Wisconsin-Madison, specializing in performance studies and visual cultures.
 She earned her BA in English and Women’s and Gender Studies from Loyola University Chicago, and her MA in English from UW-Madison.
-She teaches courses in modern and contemporary literature, training students in literary analysis, critical and creative writing, transmedia storytelling, and experience design.
+She has presented research at international conferences including Performance Studies International at Stanford University and Theatre, Performance, Philosophy at Paris-Sorbonne University.
 She has a book chapter in an edited volume forthcoming in Palgrave Macmillan’s Performance Philosophy series: “Biological Plasticity and Performative Possibility in the work of Catherine Malabou and Curious,” Inter Views in Performance Philosophy: Contemporary Crossings and Conversations, ed.
 J. Elliott, M. Pauker, and A. Street.
+Her current research project, CONCEPTUAL THEATRE: Race, Gender, and Dematerialization, explores the political potential of thought experiments in African American avant-garde closet drama and feminist performance art.

-She co-founded the Art + Scholarship Borghesi-Mellon Workshop and the Madison Performance Philosophy Collective, with whom she co-curated a series of Theory-Practice Collaboratory workshops, a series of events with visiting artists, and two symposia, MAD THEORY and MAD THEORY 2.
-She has also co-convened experimental roundtables at PSi and M/MLA exploring intersections of scholarly inquiry and creative practice.
+Katie co-founded the Art + Scholarship Borghesi-Mellon Workshop and the Madison Performance Philosophy Collective, with whom she co-curated a series of Theory-Practice Collaboratory workshops, a series of events with visiting artists, and two public symposia, MAD THEORY and MAD THEORY 2.
+She has also co-convened experimental roundtables at PSi (Performance Studies International) and M/MLA (Midwest Modern Language Association) exploring intersections of scholarly inquiry and creative practice.